-Often, I think about distance; distance over land, through time, across the picture plane, between bodies, and from one’s skin to the microcosm within.
+I think about distance often; Distance over land, through time, across the picture plane, between bodies, and from the pores of one’s skin to microcosm inside.
 I seek to compress notions of near and far, then and now, reality and dream, and you and I into a picture where those distances become indeterminate and simultaneous.
 By making distance flat, we can contact anyone, anywhere, all the time.
-Perhaps, through my paintings, I can help the viewer reach that silver band of water shimmering just below the horizon on a hot day.
-There, they may feel something that feels like a memory of their own.
+We can share a visitation across the picture plane, connecting the past to the present and the future on upon a single surface.
+There, we can reach that shimmering silver band of mercury at the end of the highway on a hot day.

 Questions can be directed to erincunningham.artist@gmail.com